 A Planning Application for the development of the Property was submitted to the Council and validated on 4 November 2019 and the Council resolved to grant permission conditionally under reference number 2019/4519/P subject to the conclusion of this legal Agreement and listed building consent under reference number 2019/4875/L.

 The Council is the local planning authority for the purposes of the Act and is the local authority for the purposes of Section 16 of the Greater London Council (General Powers) Act 1974 Section 111 of the Local Government Act 1972; and Section 1(1) of the Localism Act 2011 for the area in which the Property is situated and considers it expedient in the interests of the proper planning of its area that the development of the Property should be restricted or regulated in accordance with this Agreement.

+The Council is satisfied that the Highway Works to be undertaken pursuant to this Agreement are of benefit to the public.

 1.5 For that purpose the Owner is willing to enter into this Agreement pursuant to the provisions of Section 106 of the Act.